-School communication will be sent home in a Monday efolder or with the family rep. The family rep. will be the youngest child in the family.
+School communication will be sent home in a Monday efolder or Wednesday for paper flyers with the family rep. The family rep. will be the oldest child in the family.

 Lost and Found

 Parents should label (inside) all clothing, backpacks and all other items with their student's first and last name.
 All items with a name on them will be returned to the student.
 Any item without a name on it will be held in the Lost and Found area for a short period of time.
 If not claimed, it will be donated to charity.